HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/outhouse.md

 - Be careful against assault rifles, LMGs, and other weapons with high obstacle DPS when using the Outhouse as cover.
 The entire Outhouse can easily be shredded in seconds by those weapons.
 - The Outhouse is a good place to hide and heal quickly if necessary.

-# Trivia

-- The Outhouse was designed by pap

 # History

 - [v0.20.0](https://github.com/HasangerGames/suroi/releases/tag/v0.20.0)